andrewcooke/pytyp/pytyp.rst

 I have shown how type specifications — metadata using parameterised ABCs to describe Python data at the class and instance level — can be expressed within Python [#]_.
-I have also provided an implementation with three operations: registration / subclassing; structural type verification; expansion.
+I have also provided an implementation with three operations: registration / subclassing; structural type verification; iteration.

 .. [#] Implemented as an embedded, domain–specific language (EDSL).